opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-conversational-agent.md

 }
 ```

-If you know which tool the agent should use to execute a particular Predict API request, you specify the tool when executing the agent.
+If you know which tool the agent should use to execute a particular Predict API request, you can specify the tool when executing the agent.
 For example, if you want to translate the preceding answer into Chinese, you don't need to retrieve any data from the knowledge base.
-To only run the Claude model, specify the `bedrock_claude_model` tool in the `selected_tools` parameter.
+To only run the Claude model, specify the `bedrock_claude_model` tool in the `selected_tools` parameter:

 ```json
 POST /_plugins/_ml/agents/your_agent_id/_execute